dvVenuto/dvvenuto.github.io/index.md

 <img class="profile-picture" src="0.jpeg">

 Hi!
-I am David, a graduate student at Mila (Montreal Institute for Learning Algorithms) / McGill University.
-I am also the Chief Data Scientist and Director of Elucidate Solutions Inc.
+I am David, a PhD student at Mila (Montreal Institute for Learning Algorithms) / McGill University.
+I am also the Director of AI at Elucidate Solutions Inc.

 For more info see my [GitHub](https://github.com/dvVenuto).